klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 categories: arm kernel
 ---

-##The Original Idea##
+## The Original Idea
-I've always been curious about what a kernel does.
+I've always been curious about how a kernel does what it does.
+In my mind, the kernel is some sort of magical piece of software that manages the connections between the programs I write and everything else that happens in the computer.
+It displays graphics for me, helps me get input from the keyboard simply, and even defines these mystical streams called `stdout` and `stdin` that manage input and output for me.
 My normal modus operandi is to sit down and implement whatever I don't understand.
 And that's the idea here; I want to have a working kernel.

 I've tried a couple times to stumble through tutorials I've found online to put together a simple kernel, but they haven't made any sense to me in the past.
 That, combined with a less than wonderful Operating Systems course in my Junior year, has made it difficult for me to approach this project in any serious capacity.